Auditory processing disorder: Somatic

 It seems that somatic anxiety (that is, physical symptoms of anxiety such as butterflies in the stomach or cotton mouth) and situations of stress may be determinants of speech-hearing disability.

 Diagnosis

-Questionnaires can be used for the identification of persons with possible auditory processing disorders, as these address common problems of listening.
-They can help in the decision for pursuing clinical evaluation.
+Questionnaires which address common listening problems can be used to identify individuals who may have auditory processing disorder, and can help in the decision to pursue clinical evaluation.

 One of the most common listening problems is speech recognition in the presence of background noise.

-According to the respondents who participated in a study by Neijenhuis, de Wit, and Luinge (2017), the following symptoms are characteristic in children with listening difficulties, and they are typically problematic with adolescents and adults.
-They include:
+According to the respondents who participated in a study by Neijenhuis, de Wit, and Luinge (2017), symptoms of APD which are characteristic in children with listening difficulties, and are typically problematic with adolescents and adults, include: